isaacs/blog.izs.me/src/posts/technical-debt-is-a-choice.md

 indicate which features have been hardened, which were slapped together to test a hunch, and so on.

-We can start to ask questions of Product about which things we should throw away, and which we should invest in hardening.
+We can start to ask product managers about which things we should throw away, and which we should invest in hardening.
 We can even preemptively set timelines on when these decisions will be made and what data will drive them.
 Any product manager worth their spreadsheets who would be thrilled to get this kind of visibility and feedback.

 Instead of kvetching about how "The Business" doesn't understand or appreciate the salt of the earth software engineers toiling